bkimminich/apache-kafka-book-examples/README.md

 ------------------------------------------------------------------------
 1. Launch multi-broker Kafka cluster and create topic `test` as described in step 1-6 of __Java Producer with Message Partitioning__
 2. From another command line or your IDE run [MultiThreadHLConsumer](/src/test/kafka/consumer/MultiThreadHLConsumer.java) with topic and number of threads as argument: `java MultiThreadHLConsumer test 4`
-3. From another command line or your IDE run [MultiBrokerProducer](/src/test/kafka/MultiBrokerProducer.java) with same topic as argument: `java MultiBrokerProducer test`
+3. From another command line or your IDE run [MultiBrokerProducer](/src/test/kafka/MultiBrokerProducer.java) with same topic as argument: `java MultiBrokerProducer test` (Note: You must start producing messages within 10sec after starting the consumer class, otherwise the consumer will shut down)
-4. Ten messages starting with _Message from thread (...)_ should appear in the log of the __MultiThreadHLConsumer__
+4. Ten messages starting with _Message from thread (...)_ should appear in the log of the __MultiThreadHLConsumer__ spread among the four threads

 [![endorse](https://api.coderwall.com/bkimminich/endorsecount.png)](https://coderwall.com/bkimminich)